 Fellows are occasionally asked to complete a minimal amount of additional work, such as writing up descriptions of their leadership projects and attending group meetings about three times throughout the academic year.
 With approval from their field instructors, fellows can use their field hours to complete these responsibilities.

 As the Fellowship is a field-based program, only Certificate students who will be entering their advanced year of field (i.e., Field III) for the following academic year are eligible to apply.
-For example, for the 2018-2019 Fellowship, only students who will be entering Field III during the summer or fall of 2018 are eligible to apply.
+For example, for the 2019-2020 Fellowship, only students who were entering Field III during the summer or fall of 2019 were eligible to apply.

 Is the Fellowship just for students in the clinical social work concentration?
 Or is it just for students in the management and policy concentration?

 The Fellowship is an opportune experience for students in both concentrations.
 Leaders for the field of aging need skills in both clinical social work, as well as management and policy.
 Fellows from both concentrations have successfully completed the program in the past.

 Certainly.
 The Field Education Office is informed immediately after Fellows have been selected.
 The staff will work with Fellows to find a suitable placement for the fellowship if one has not been found already by that time.
 Also, some fellowship positions are funded by the field placement sites themselves and the School actively seeks candidates that match with these organizations specifically.

 I have a very specific idea of where I would like to be placed next year.
 In fact, I already have been placed.
 Can I still apply for the Fellowship?